 [Fig 2: Growth series of juvenile limb bones of Smilodon fatalis, showing the dramatic transformation in size and shape during ontogeny.
 A. Tibia.
 B. Femora.
 Photos by DRP]

 Until recently, there was very little published literature on postnatal ontogenetic allometry of living mammals to allow comparison with the fossil samples at Rancho La Brea.
-Kilbourne and Makovicky [11] provided the first published data on postnatal long bone growth in several living felids, including the tiger (Panthera tigris), the cougar (Puma concolor), the Old World wildcat (Felis silvestris), and the serval (Leptailurus serval).
+Kilbourne and Makovicky [11] provided the first published data on postnatal long-bone growth in several living felids, including the tiger (Panthera tigris), the cougar (Puma concolor), the Old World wildcat (Felis silvestris), and the serval (Leptailurus serval).
 Their data and analyses provide a standard to which we can compare juvenile bones of La Brea felids.
-In addition to these felids, we included the results of the analyses of the giant anteater (Myrmecophaga tridactyla).
-It has the most robust limb growth proportions of any mammal studied by Kilbourne and Makovicky [11], allowing us to determine what the typical slopes and variability would be for a mammal which started with robust limbs and grew more robust with age.

 Kilbourne and Makovicky [11] found that many living felids show evidence of more rapid growth of the length of their distal limb elements, relative to their cross-sectional area, so their limbs become more gracile as they grow.
 This is a common adaptation of many cursorial mammals, which have lengthened their distal limb elements (radius, ulna, tibia) relative to bone shaft thickness.
 Biomechanical studies have shown that this decreases the rotational inertia in longer-limbed animals [12, 13].
 In this study, we compare the tiger-sized Panthera atrox to determine whether it grew to its adult body proportions in the same way as do modern tiger kittens.
 We also wanted to see if Smilodon fatalis kittens grew up with the same changes in their limb proportions as other felids, or with a more robust ontogenetic limb growth pattern than other felids.